cameronhaghighat/cse15l-lab-reports/lab_report1.md

 }
 ```
   - Explanation:
     After using `cat` without any arguments, the terminal moves to an empty, new line.
-The comman is waiting for an argument to be given.
+The command is waiting for an argument to be given.
 This is not an error.

 2. **Path to a Directory**
   - Output: